 I've been using a ton of Docker and Kubernetes.
 Docker is my go-to development tool for anything web related.
 Kubernetes is criticized as a lot of "hype" in some online communities, but it really does solve a lot of issues related to container orchestration, especially when it comes to volumes.

-I have a container running the website and then a container running Traefik which auto-configures Let's Encrypt, published with a Gitlab server.
+I have a container running the website and then a container running Traefik which auto-configures Let's Encrypt.
 Running in Digitalocean because it's fast and cheap.